-- (6) A written statement setting out the opinion of an expert is admissible at a hearing, without proof of the expert's signature, if a copy of the statement is furnished to every other party and the board at least 30 days before the statement is tendered in evidence. - (7) An expert may give oral opinion evidence if a written statement of the opinion has been delivered to every other party and the board at least 30 days before the expert testifies. - (8) The statement shall set out or be accompanied by a supplementary statement setting out the following: - a) the qualifications of the expert; - b) the facts and assumptions on which the opinion is based: - c) the name of the person primarily responsible for the content of the statement. - (9) The assertion of qualifications of an expert is prima facie proof of them.
+- (6) Unless the Board authorizes otherwise, a party who wishes to submit the evidence of an expert must deliver to the board and to every other party a report stating the evidence of the expert: - (a) at least 60 days before the scheduled hearing date of the appeal, or in the case of evidence of an expert submitted in response to an expert report delivered by another participant, at least 30 days before the scheduled hearing date of the appeal. - (7) The report shall set out or be accompanied by a supplementary statement setting out the following: - a) the qualifications of the expert; - b) the facts and assumptions on which the opinion is based; - c) the name of the person primarily responsible for the content of the statement. - (8) The assertion of qualifications of an expert is prima facie proof of them. - (9) A party to whom a report has been delivered under rule 10(6) may, by written notice to that party within 10 days after receiving the statement, require the attendance of the expert at the hearing for cross-examination.

-- (10) If a statement that does not conform to rule 10(8) has been delivered - a) it is inadmissible under rule 10(6), and - b) the testimony of the witness under rule 10(7) is inadmissible, unless the board otherwise orders.

-- (11) A party to whom a statement has been delivered under rule 10(6) may, by written notice to that party within 10 days after receiving the statement, require the attendance of the expert at the hearing for cross-examination. - (12) A party who receives a written statement under rule 10(6) or (7) shall notify, within 10 days, the party delivering the statement of any objection to the admissibility of the evidence and the grounds for the objection that the party receiving the statement intends to raise at the hearing. - (13) Before or at a hearing, the board may, extend or abridge the time limits pertaining to expert evidence.
+- (10) A party who receives a written report under rule 10(6) shall notify, within 10 days, the party delivering the statement of any objection to the admissibility of the evidence and the grounds for the objection that the party receiving the report intends to raise at the hearing. - (11) Before or at a hearing, the board may, extend or abridge the time limits pertaining to expert evidence.